GramAddict/docs/quickstart.md

 python3 -m uiautomator2 init
 ```
 6. Proceed to set up your [configuration](configuration.md) (important).
-7. Finally, you can run the script from the location where run.py file is locaded.
+7. Finally, you can run the script from the location where run.py file is located.
    For doing that open the console and move to the gramaddict location and type the following:
 ```
 python3 run.py --config accounts/yourusername/config.yml